leemunroe/blog/_posts/2016-08-16-responsive-email-design.markdown

 ---
 This is the third post in a series of things I’ve learned about email, including [sending emails](http://www.leemunroe.com/sending-email-designers-developers/) and [building HTML email templates](http://www.leemunroe.com/building-html-email/).

-I’ve spent the last few years in the developer tools industry, 2 of those years having been Design Lead at Mailgun by Rackspace, the email service for developers.
+I’ve spent the last few years designing developer tools, 2 of those years having been Design Lead at Mailgun by Rackspace, the email service for developers.
 Here’s a brain dump of things I’ve learned about responsive email design.

 ## Some mobile email stats